Ansbach (Mittelfränkische Landes-, Heil- und Pflegeanstalt

 house; "see here).
 Apart

-from presenting a series of artefacts from past psychiatric
+from presenting a series of artifacts from past psychiatric

 practice, including various medical instruments and an authentically